rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 5.21.34 Places of publication in multipart monographs

-<a name="5.21.34.1">5.21.34.1</a> If the manifestation is issued in more than one physical part and the place of publication changes in the course of publication,  transcribe the Place of publication of the first or earliest part and always give the Place of publication of the later part(s) in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.32.1](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.1)).
+<a name="5.21.34.1">5.21.34.1</a> If the manifestation is issued in more than one physical part and the place of publication changes in the course of publication, transcribe as Place of publication the place named in the first or earliest part and always record the place named in the later part(s) in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.32.1](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.1)).

 >Example:
 >Place of publication: <CITE>Stuttgart ; Tübingen</CITE>